Moon: Coordination and regulation

+Increasing human activity at the Moon has raised the need for coordination to safeguard international and commercial lunar activity.
+Issues from cooperation to mere coordination, through for example the development of a shared Lunar time, have been raised.

+In particular the establishment of an international or United Nations regulatory regime for lunar human activity has been called for by the Moon Treaty and suggested through an Implementation Agreement, but remains contentious.
+Current lunar programs are multilateral, with the US-led Artemis program and the China-led International Lunar Research Station.
+For broader international cooperation and coordination, the International Lunar Exploration Working Group (ILEWG), the Moon Village Association (MVA) and more generally the International Space Exploration Coordination Group (ISECG) has been established.

 In culture and life

-Calendar
+Timekeeping

-Since pre-historic times people have taken note of the Moon's phases, its waxing and waning, and used it to keep record of time.
+Since pre-historic times people have taken note of the Moon's phases and its waxing and waning cycle and used it to keep record of time.
 Tally sticks, notched bones dating as far back as 20–30,000 years ago, are believed by some to mark the phases of the Moon.
-The counting of the days between the Moon's phases gave eventually rise to generalized time periods of the full lunar cycle as months, and possibly of its phases as weeks.
+The counting of the days between the Moon's phases eventually gave rise to generalized time periods of lunar cycles as months, and possibly of its phases as weeks.